Chapter 171 — Driver's License

 Suspension; Criminal Vehicular Operation and Manslaughter

-If a peace officer certifies that probable cause exists to believe you committed criminal vehicular operation or …
+If a peace officer certifies probable cause that you committed certain criminal vehicular operation or manslaughter …

 171.188